ppKrauss/openCitation/README.md

 This project, focusing on legal and scientific contents, offers tools and datasets for describe open contents with certainty of openness and tools for measure the degreee of openess.

 ## Introduction
-Legal and scientific documents are typical [free contents](https://en.wikipedia.org/wiki/Free_content#Legislation), and in recent years they are stored in big digital repositoris that archives publicly accessible full-text documents in standard formats, as a form of *digital [legal deposit](https://en.wikipedia.org/wiki/Legal_deposit)*.
+Legal and scientific documents are typical [free contents](https://en.wikipedia.org/wiki/Free_content#Legislation), and in recent years they are stored in big digital repositories that archives publicly accessible full-text documents in standard formats, as a form of *digital [legal deposit](https://en.wikipedia.org/wiki/Legal_deposit)*.

 * Typical repositories of scientific literature (''sci-docs''): [SciELO](https://en.wikipedia.org/wiki/SciELO) and [PubMed Central](https://en.wikipedia.org/wiki/PubMed_Central).
 Access to contents in [XML JATS format](https://en.wikipedia.org/wiki/Journal_Article_Tag_Suite) and PDF.